Instructors and staff become combat lifesavers

-U.S. Army National Guard Soldiers with the 166th Regiment - Regional Training Institute completed a Combat Lifesaver course at Fort Indiantown Gap, Pa.
-Dec.
+FORT INDIANTOWN GAP, Pa. - Sixteen U.S. Army National Guard Soldiers with the 166th Regiment - Regional Training Institute (RTI) completed a Combat Lifesaver (CLS) course instructed by the RTI's Medical Battalion Training Site (MBTS) here Dec.
 16-20, 2024.

-(U.S. Army National Guard video by Sgt.
-1st Class Shane Smith)
+The CLS course is a 40-hour program and covers a wide variety of topics pertaining to medical field care.
+A CLS-trained Soldier is capable of providing advanced first aid and lifesaving techniques in combat situations.

+"In the CLS course we cover everything that happens from the point of injury until a casualty is evacuated and transported to the next level of medical care," said Sgt.
+Joshua Nassau, a MBTS Combat Medic Specialist and CLS course instructor.

 |Date Taken: